transferwise/idempotence4j/doc/architecture/decisions/0001-idempotence-service.md

 That requirement comes at a cost of the client flexibility.
 Allowing clients to control transactional context introduces edge-cases such as a failure to persist idempotency status whereas action has been completed and side effect taken place.

-In future though

-As much as we want to optimize for the flexibility on the client side we try to avoid clients to perform validation checks if action has

-As much as we want to optimize for the flexibity provided to clients of this library,

-We aim to provide as much flexibility to the clients as possible

 ## Decision

 Provide code idempotence service based on a database approach, specific database integration is pluggable.